Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M915: Configure motor stall detection

 This sets the stall detection parameters and optionally the low-load current reduction parameters for TMC2660, TMC2130 or similar driver chips.
-Use either the P parameter to specify which driver number(s) you want to configure, or the axis names of the axes that those motors drive (the parameters will then be applied to all the drivers associated with any of those axes).
+Use either the P parameter to specify which driver number(s) you want to configure, or the axis names of the axes that those motors drive (the parameters will then be applied to all the drivers associated with any of those axes), or the E parameter to specify extruder numbers.

 ### Tabs {.tabset}